-3.2 DNP Program Mission
+2.2 DNP Program Mission and Vision

 The mission of the DNP program is to prepare nurses for advanced practice roles as clinical scholars skilled in the application of theory and research, evidence-based practice, advanced clinical practice, measurement of patient outcomes, and transformation of health care systems to ensure quality and safety.
 Graduates build on their education and experience to influence change.
 The DNP program is committed to the provision of high-quality graduate education that instills in the DNP graduate a responsibility to God, humanity, the nursing profession, and self.
+The vision of the DNP program provides exceptional quality nursing, in a caring, collegial, faith-based environment that challenges students and faculty to extend their intellectual horizons.